collin80/SavvyCAN/README.md

 It is now possible to use any Qt SerialBus driver (socketcan, Vector, PeakCAN, TinyCAN).

+### Windows note for J2534 PassThru devices

+If you intend to use a J2534 PassThru device (Tactrix Openport, Mongoose, DrewTech, etc.), download the **32-bit (x86)** Windows build rather than the 64-bit one.
+Vendor PassThru drivers are only shipped as 32-bit DLLs and Windows cannot mix bitness within a single process, so the 64-bit SavvyCAN cannot load them and the device will not appear.

 It should, however, be noted that use of a capture device is not required to make use of this program.
 It can load and save in several formats: